lizapolyudova/tide_simulator/notes.md

 ## Dailies

+### 22-05-2023

+Been a while, working on this for a while today.
+Would like:

+* remove "todos" for non-dev build
+* change color scheme (ideally, randomize colors?)

 ### 13-04-2023

 Circling back after a bit of a break; much has happened, but also objectively nothing has changed.